-The liver plays an important role in effective performance of thyroid energy systems, as well as in the proper removal of excess estrogen.
-Excess iron accumulation in the liver interferes with this process and high estrogen promotes iron absorption, thyroid dysfunction and degenerative disease.
+The liver plays an important role enabling the effective performance of thyroid energy systems, and the proper removal of excess estrogen from circulation.
+Excess iron accumulation in the liver interferes with this process, and high estrogen promotes iron absorption, thyroid dysfunction and degenerative disease.

-A suppressed thyroid metabolism slows digestive function and adds further strain on the liver, and this allows for increasing amounts of bacterial toxins to enter the system causing inflammatory issues.
+A suppressed thyroid metabolism slows digestive function and adds further strain on the liver, and this allows for increasing amounts of bacterial toxins to enter the system, causing inflammatory issues.
 Bacterial endotoxin (LPS) promotes the absorption of iron from food, and excess iron has been shown to interact with these toxins and promote the disease causing effects of endotoxin.

 “…we review the evidence that….bacteria are a crucial feature of AD, that their growth in vivo is normally limited by a lack of free iron, and that it is this iron dysregulation that is an important factor in their resuscitation…A consequence of this is that the growing cells can shed highly inflammatory components such as lipopolysaccharides (LPS).”

 A small amount of beef or lambs liver once a week has more than enough iron content.
 Because most cases of anemia are not a genuine reflection of low storage of iron – often being diagnosed on the basis of hemoglobin or red blood cell levels – improving thyroid function (rather than increasing iron intake) is generally all that is required.

-Sugar is known to suppress the stress hormones and improve metabolism, limiting the release of the polyunsaturated free fatty acids and maintaining glycogen stores, helping keep blood sugar levels stable.
+Sugar lowers stress hormones and improves energy metabolism, limiting the release of the polyunsaturated free fatty acids and maintaining glycogen stores, helping keep blood sugar levels stable.

 Regularly consuming coffee with the consumption of foods high in iron can possibly help to limit excessive absorption.
 As vitamin C may be able to increase the absorption of iron, it is probably a good idea to avoid drinking things like orange juice together with meat if you are attempting to lower iron stores.